Alpha-1-antitrypsin Deficiency In Children

 Tests:

 - CT scan: This is also called a CAT scan.
 A special x-ray machine uses a computer to take pictures of your child's abdomen.
 It may be used to look at your liver and blood vessels.
-Your child may be given dye by mouth or in an IV before the pictures are taken.
-The dye may help your child's caregiver see the pictures better.
-People who are allergic to iodine or shellfish (lobster, crab, or shrimp) may be allergic to some dyes.
-Tell the caregiver if your child is allergic to shellfish, or has other allergies or medical conditions.
+Your child may be given contrast liquid by mouth or in an IV before the pictures are taken.
+The contrast liquid may help your child's healthcare provider see the pictures better.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.

-- Liver biopsy: Using an ultrasound as a guide, caregivers put a needle through your child's skin and into his liver.
+- Liver biopsy: Using an ultrasound as a guide, healthcare providers put a needle through your child's skin and into his or her liver.
 Tissue samples may be taken and sent to a lab for tests.
-These samples may also tell caregivers how damaged your child's liver is.
+These samples may also tell healthcare providers how damaged your child's liver is.

 - Ultrasound: This test uses sound waves to show pictures of your child's organs and tissues on a screen.
 Ultrasound may be done to looks inside of your child's abdomen.

-- Surgery: This may be done to fix organs damaged by AATD.
-If your child's liver gets badly damaged, he may need a liver transplant.
-This is surgery to replace your child's damaged liver with a healthy one.
+- Surgery: Your child may need surgery to repair organs damaged by AATD.
+If your child's liver gets badly damaged, he or she may need a liver transplant.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.